iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Likely is Jail Time After a First DUI in Iowa?

-A person is likely sentenced to jail time for subsequent OWI committed.
+Drivers are likely to be sentenced to jail time for subsequent OWI committed.
 OWI is seen as a criminal offense.
 The first time offender is charged for a severe misdemeanor, the second offender is charged for an aggravated misdemeanor.
 A third-time offender is charged with a Class D felony.
-Based on Iowa Code §903.1.2 and §321J.2.4a, a second-time offender charged with an aggravated misdemeanor will serve at most two years of jail time. §321J.2.5a states that a third time OWI offender may serve an indeterminate time at the department of corrections, which must not exceed five years or serve at least thirty days of jail time.
+Based on Iowa Code §903.1.2 and §321J.2.4a, a second-time offender charged with an aggravated misdemeanor may serve a jail sentence of up to two years.
+Under Iowa law, a third time OWI offender may serve an indeterminate time at the department of corrections, which must not exceed five years or serve at least thirty days of jail time.

 What are the Typical Penalties for a DWI Conviction in Iowa?